Marxian economics: Criticism

 Much of the critique of classical Marxian economics came from Marxian economists that revised Marx's original theory, or by the Austrian School of economics.
 V. K. Dmitriev, writing in 1898, Ladislaus von Bortkiewicz, writing in 1906–07, and subsequent critics claimed that Marx's labor theory of value and law of the tendency of the rate of profit to fall are internally inconsistent.
 In other words, the critics allege that Marx drew conclusions that actually do not follow from his theoretical premises.
 Once these alleged errors are corrected, his conclusion that aggregate price and profit are determined by, and equal to, aggregate value and surplus value no longer holds true.
 This result calls into question his theory that the exploitation of workers is the sole source of profit.

 Whether the rate of profit in capitalism has, as Marx predicted, tended to fall is a subject of debate.
 N. Okishio, in 1961, devised a theorem (Okishio's theorem) showing that if capitalists pursue cost-cutting techniques and if the real wage does not rise, the rate of profit must rise.

 The inconsistency allegations have been a prominent feature of Marxian economics and the debate surrounding it since the 1970s.

-Much of the criticism of the Marxian economics comes from contradictions observed in countries declaring allegiance to the Marxist economical and political doctrine in the 20th century.
-Analysis of the widespread scarcity of goods in these countries and the prevalence of second economies (black markets) for very basic goods, led to coining the term "shortage economy".
-Dembinski pointed out Marx's inconsistent determination of "labor value", a central concept in the labor theory of value, and which if accurately assessed in these economies helps explain their decline.
+The economies of Marxist states in the 20th century have been criticized for exhibiting overcentralization and shortage of goods and the prevalence of second economies (black markets) for very basic goods, leading János Kornai and colleagues to theorize these systems as chronic shortage economies.
+While Kornai attributes some specific problems to efforts at consistency with Marxian methodological principles, and others have proposed economic planning schemes that do directly employ Marxian concepts such as labor content, the theory of shortage economy refers to measurable performance in planned economies that employed a variety of models and techniques such as product balances, linear programming and input-output planning and not to Marxian economic theory.
+Dembinski argued Marx's determination of "labor value", a central concept in the labor theory of value, was inconsistent, and if accurately assessed in these economies helps explain their decline.

 Relevance in economics

-According to economists such as George Stigler and Robert Solow, Marxist economics are not relevant to modern economics, having "virtually no impact", only "represent a small minority of modern economists" and are "an irrelevant dead end."
+According to economists such as George Stigler and Robert Solow in 1988, Marxist economics are not relevant to English-speaking economics, having "virtually no impact", only "represent a small minority of modern economists" and are "an irrelevant dead end."

+Professor Jonathon Sperber says some elements, such as base and superstructure, exploitation of workers within the free market, and crises of capitalism (such as boom and bust cycles), remain salient today, albeit with contemporary updates, while others he sees as less relevant, such as the labor theory of value and the tendency of the rate of profit to fall.